eclipse-chariott/chariott/docs/adr/0023-cloud-integration.md

    must stay subscribed to the data as long as at least one cloud application requires the data.

-4. - 8.
-If the requested subscription is the first subscription to a certain namespace, the Car Bridge will need to establish a channel to receive the data from the source.
+4. If the requested subscription is the first subscription to a certain namespace, the Car Bridge will need to establish a channel to receive the data from the source.

+5. Same as 4.

+6. Same as 4.

+7. Same as 4.

+8. Same as 4.

-9. - 12.
-If the Car Bridge is not yet subscribed to the data, it must ensure that it subscribes to the specified keys on the source.
+9. If the Car Bridge is not yet subscribed to the data, it must ensure that it subscribes to the specified keys on the source.

+10. Same as 9.

+11. Same as 9.

+12. Same as 9.

-10. The Car Bridge delivers the `SubscribeResponse` as `M<SubscribeResponse>` to the MQTT broker.
+13. The Car Bridge delivers the `SubscribeResponse` as `M<SubscribeResponse>` to the MQTT broker.

-11. The Cloud App receives the `M<SubscribeResponse>` from the MQTT broker.
+14. The Cloud App receives the `M<SubscribeResponse>` from the MQTT broker.

-12. The VDT publishes an `Event`, to which the Car Bridge is subscribed to.
+15. The VDT publishes an `Event`, to which the Car Bridge is subscribed to.

-13. The Car Bridge wraps the `Event` in a `M<Event>` and sends it to the MQTT Broker.
+16. The Car Bridge wraps the `Event` in a `M<Event>` and sends it to the MQTT Broker.

-14. The Cloud App receives the `M<Event>` from the MQTT broker.
+17. The Cloud App receives the `M<Event>` from the MQTT broker.

 ### Cloud-to-device (C2D) events